 Bursas are anatomic cushions at tendon insertions that can become inflamed and cause knee pain at their locations.

 Ligaments connect bones to bones in the knee and act as static stabilizers that can be injured, stretched, or torn.
 The four main ligaments in the knee are the ACL, PCL, MCL, LCL.
 When these ligaments are injured, the stability of the knee is compromised and can cause pain and swelling.

 - ACL tears are often repaired by replacing the ligament with another ligament or similar tissue from the patient or a donor patient.

 - Complete PCL tears in young active patients are often repaired.

 - MCL tears are commonly incomplete tears and can heal with bracing and protection without surgery.
 Some complete tears require surgical repair.

 Medial and Lateral Meniscus cartilage injuries can cause pain when they are torn in small or large areas.
 These cartilaginous shock absorbers are critical in the transfer of load across the knee and protection of the surface cartilage on the ends of bones.
-A torn meniscus is a common meniscus cartelage injury.
-These tears can include both parital meniscus tears and full meniscus tears.
+A torn meniscus is a common meniscus cartilage injury.
+These tears can include both partial meniscus tears and full meniscus tears.